 When customers see a lack of understanding from your side, it makes them reconsider, whether to continue doing business with you or not.
 As a general rule of thumb, remember no bad reviews (even good ones) should be left unanswered, and respond quickly to take control of the situation before it goes out of hand.
 After you make contact, use the above points to enable your new business to respond to negative reviews in a more tasteful manner.

-Download a free copy of our Bad Reviews report, and find out how negative feedback can help you improve, innovate, and grow your business in the long run.
+If you'd like to find out more about how negative feedback can help you improve, innovate, and grow your business in the long run, give our Bad Reviews Report a read below.